Jiaming-S/CS180-Group-Project/README.md

+Database Classes:
+- Both `UserDatabase` and `MessageDatabase` extend `GenericDatabase` which implements `Database`.
+- Both `UserEntry` and `MessageEntry` implement `GenericEntry`.
+- `UserDatabase` and `MessageDatabase` have persistent data storage using .txt files in XML format.
+- `UserDatabase` and `MessageDatabase` have ArrayLists of `UserEntry` and `MessageEntry` which parse XML to populate.

-Testing classes:
+Testing Classes:
-We created basic JUnit tests to ensure that UserEntry, MessageEntry, and UserDatabase worked as expected.
-We did not test any "corner cases" or unconventional uses of the classes as we have not implemented the ability to handle those yet.
+- We created basic JUnit tests to ensure that UserEntry, MessageEntry, and UserDatabase worked as expected.
+- We did not test any "corner cases" or unconventional uses of the classes as we have not implemented the ability to handle those yet.

 We have a basic main method contained in Runner.java that allows us to test database access and begin preliminary work on full-scale implementation.
 However, this is more just for trial use, and the main form of testing for Phase 1 is done through the JUnit tests.
 Runner.java will be greatly revised in the future as we implement networking, concurrency, and GUI.